pipeline-tools/gusty-demo/README.md

+This offers a demo of the [gusty package](https://github.com/chriscardillo/gusty): an opinionated framework for data ETL built on top of [Airflow](https://airflow.apache.org/).

+It includes several example DAGs, as well as the Docker infrastructure for you to set up Airflow quickly yourself.

 # Quick Start

 Clone this repo to your local machine and get Airflow up and running locally in three easy steps: